Generic Name: dasabuvir, ombitasvir, paritaprevir, and ritonavir (da SAB ue vir, om BIT as vir, PAR i TAP re vir, and rye TON a vir)

 Brand Name: Viekira Pak, Viekira XR

-Dasabuvir, ombitasvir, paritaprevir, and ritonavir (Viekira) is a combination medicine used to treat genotype 1 chronic hepatitis C in adults, including people with a certain type of cirrhosis.
-This medicine is sometimes given together with another drug called ribavirin.
+Viekira Pak (Viekira) is a combination antiviral medicine used to treat chronic hepatitis C virus (HCV) in adults.
+Viekira is sometimes given in combination with another antiviral medicine called ribavirin.

 If you have ever had hepatitis B, Viekira can cause this condition to come back or get worse.
 You will need frequent blood tests to check your liver function.